Quantum walks can find a marked element on any graph: Preliminaries

 \subsection{Spatial search on graphs}

-We fix throughout the paper an undirected graph $G=(X,E)$.
-Let $M \subseteq X$ be a set of marked vertices and let $m=\abs{M}$.
-Vertices are encoded in a distinguished \emph{vertex register}.
-Our goal is to find any of the marked vertices in $M$ using only evolutions that preserve the locality of $G$ on the vertex register, i.e., to perform a {\em spatial search} on $G$~\cite{AaronsonA05}.
-Here we define an even more restricted notion of locality than the ones in~\cite{AaronsonA05}, but it is more intuitive and sufficiently powerful for our purpose.
-We allow two types of operations on the vertex register: \emph{static} transformations (that can be conditioned on the state of the vertex register but do not modify it) and shift (that exchanges the value of the vertex register and another register).
-Nonetheless, we want to restrict the executions of shift to $(x,y)\in E$.
+We fix an undirected graph $G = (X, E)$ with $n := \abs{X}$ vertices and a set of edges $E$.
+Let $M \subseteq X$ be a set of marked vertices of size $\m := \abs{M}$.
+We insist that during the traversing of the graph the current vertex is stored in a distinguished \emph{vertex register}.
+Our goal is to find any of the marked vertices in $M$ using only evolutions that preserve the locality of $G$ on the vertex register, \ie, to perform a \emph{spatial search} on $G$~\cite{AaronsonA05} (here we define an even more restricted notion of locality than the ones in~\cite{AaronsonA05}, but it is more intuitive and sufficiently powerful for our purpose).

+We allow two types of operations on the vertex register: \begin{itemize} \item \emph{static transformations}, that can be conditioned on the state of the vertex register, but do not modify it; \item \shift{}, that exchanges the value of the vertex register and another register. \end{itemize} To impose locality, we want to restrict the execution of \shift{} only to the edges of $G$.